sugarcrm/SugarRepairsModule/README.md

 # Sugar Repairs Module
 This module is designed to help assist with common repair issues.
 You should always tests any repairs against a cloned enviroment before run on a production instance.
 This tool is to be used at your own risk.

+All repairs currently need to be run from the command line.
+By default, all repairs are run in test mode until a `-t false` is added to the cli command.

 ## Language Repairs
 Corrects common language file issues.
 The various issues addressed are shown below:

+###Testing Command:
+`cd "modules/supp_SugarRepairs/" && php cli.php -r workflow`

+###Execute Command:
+`cd "modules/supp_SugarRepairs/" && php cli.php -r workflow -t false`

+###Issues Addressed
 * Health Check Errors:

 >[Health Check Error: Bad vardefs - key] (https://support.sugarcrm.com/Knowledge_Base/Administration/Install/Troubleshooting_Health_Check_Output/Health_Check_Error_Bad_Vardefs_Key/)